AKhubcher/Clydro/README.md

 # Clydro
-A modern sprinkler company specializing in smart irrigation systems that use soil data to optimize watering schedules.
+A modern sprinkler company specializing in smart irrigation systems that use soil data and weather forecasting to optimize watering schedules.